Dbpautt/trade-A-record/README.md

 - GET /records/:recordId/request
   - redirects to /signup if anonymous user
   - next 404 if records invalid or records don't exist
+  - load the requested record
+  - load the logged in user`s records
   - renders records request if logged in

 - POST /records/:recordId/request